Why Young Koreans Are Going Back to Saunas — and Redefining What Wellness Looks Like

 Why This Matters Beyond Korea

-communal relaxation spaces
+– communal relaxation spaces

-analog social experiences
+– analog social experiences

-slow-time environments within fast cities
+– slow-time zones inside fast cities

 Practical Understanding for Visitors